The Ultimate Office Holiday Party Planning Guide

-The holiday season may seem like months away but it will quickly sneak up on us all.
+The holiday season may seem like it’s still far away, but it will quickly sneak up on us all.
 It’s not too early for corporate event planners get a start on their office holiday party planning.
 After all, company holiday parties have a reputation.
-Break away from the stigma of canned fun in the office lunchroom and make your 2018 office holiday party one for the books!
+Break away from the stigma of canned fun in the office lunchroom and make your 2019 office holiday party one for the books!
 If you’re not sure where to start, this extensive guide will help you maneuver the ultimate party season.

 More than any other corporate event during the year, holiday parties are significant get-togethers for companies.
 It’s a chance to celebrate the performance of your workmates and network with coworkers from other departments.
 Office holiday parties boost company morale and also allow for people to build company culture.
 Studies show employees are more loyal and stay longer with a company when there is a positive company culture.

 Picking the perfect date is just as important as picking the right venue in order to have the best event possible.
 Most companies either do their holiday party on the first or second Friday or Saturday or December.
 About 75% of holiday parties are booked during the first two weekends in December.
 Since these dates are very in demand, if you’re planning a bit last minute or are budget constrained, consider having your party in early January.
 Not only will you have more venues to choose from, the cost will typically be lower.

 The first key step in your holiday party planning is finding an ideal venue.
 Don’t limit yourself to your office space when it comes to hosting a company holiday party.
 Peerspace is a great tool to help you pick a venue at a price point that works for your budget.
 Think outside the box when it comes to choosing a unique location for an office holiday party.
 Art galleries, theaters, and industrial lofts make great party spaces with ample room for guests to circulate and allow for countless configurations.